sqitchers/sqitch/README.md

 The feature names generally correspond to the supported engines.
 The currently supported features are:

-*   `--with postgres`:  Support for managing PostgreSQL databases
+*   `--with postgres`:  Support for managing Postgres, Yugabyte, and Cockroach databases
 *   `--with sqlite`:    Support for managing SQLite databases
 *   `--with mysql`:     Support for managing MySQL databases
 *   `--with firebird`:  Support for managing Firebird databases